kundajelab/bpnet/README.md

 This section will discuss the packages needed to train and interpret the BPNet models.
 Firstly, it is recommended that you use a GPU for model training and have the necessary NVIDIA drivers and CUDA already installed.
 You can verify that your machine is set up to use GPU's properly by executing the nvidia-smi command and ensuring that the command returns information about your system GPU(s) (rather than an error).
 Secondly there are three ways to ensure you have the necessary packages which we detail below:

-### 1. Docker and 2.
-Anvil

-Instead of installing the BPNet repo by yourself, you can also try the Anvil or Docker options to train/use BPNet models.
+Instead of installing the BPNet repo by yourself, you can also try the Docker or Anvil options to train/use BPNet models.

-**Docker**
+### 1. Docker

 Download and install the latest version of Docker for your platform.
 Here is the link for the installers -[Docker Installers](https://docs.docker.com/get-docker/).
 Run the docker run command below to open an environment with all the packages installed.